wp-plugins/robo-gallery/README.txt

 In gallery general settings you can find gallery thumbnails columns options which could depend of the device screen size.
 You can define different gallery columns amount for different resolution.

+= How to delete title, author, date above the gallery of the gallery post? =

+Actually settings of all this main elements of the gallery post is inherited from the the general wordpress posts settings.
+So you can turn in off the same way as it's manage in general posts, not only gallery posts.

 == Screenshots ==

 1. Gallery Demo 1